 We’ve covered a few common flight zones below and how they fare in terms of carrying CBD.

 CAN YOU TAKE CBD OIL ON A PLANE WITHIN EUROPE?

-Cannabis Sativa L derived CBD like KLORIS is 100% legal in all EU states, provided it contains less than 0.2% THC.
-Make sure you’re carrying a brand that states the THC content on the box clearly.
+Industrial Hemp (Cannabis Sativa L) derived CBD like KLORIS is 100% legal in all EU states, provided it contains less than 0.2% THC.
+Make sure you’re carrying a brand that states the THC content on the label clearly.
 Ditch anything with no labels.
 There are still rules around carrying liquids that you must be aware of.
-A 10ml bottle of KLORIS CBD is under the limit in terms of carry on liquids.
+A 10ml bottle of KLORIS CBD Oil is under the limit for carry-on liquids.